 Sourcing vintage is one of her favorite aspects of her business, as she loves the hunt.
-Pre-COVID, she’d regularly visit flea markets, estate sales, and vintage shops to find such unique linen canvases.
+She regularly visits flea markets, estate sales, and vintage shops to find such unique linen canvases.

 Fiocchi's process, which she says is both intuitive and “a little mad scientist,” always includes a strong sense of color and is inspired by travel, fashion, nature, art, history, and of course, Instagram.
 Plus, she does her best to make her products as eco-friendly and sustainable as possible by upcycling vintage linens and utilizing non-toxic dyes.

 “I wanted this to be a thoughtful component of the brand from the beginning,” she says.

 Fiocchi also learned shibori, a Japanese dye technique, from a fourth generation dye master when she visited Kyoto.
 She blends traditional craft with updated signature patterns and neon palette to get her Neon Lace pieces.

 The artist’s line of linen napkins and placemats are made-to-order, which manages overproduction.
 Each are comprised of 100 percent flax linen, a natural fiber, and Fiocchi goes for methods such as immersion dyeing and tie dye, which use less water than traditional dyeing.